 Figuring out how to market a book to holiday gift guides can be a great way to give your book some extra bounce this season and believe it or not, it’s not too late if you play your cards right!

 Whenever we’ve pitched gift guides in the past, books that have been accepted get a nice nudge in sales and exposure making even one placement worth the effort for your book marketing plan.

 Not just because of the immediate promotional boost a gift guide gives an author, but since it’s a blog post the blog comes up in searches for as long as the blogger is around (which is generally a pretty long time).
-Much like magazines, bloggers will focus on what their blog is about.
-So for a cooking blog, they may put up a best-of cookbook guide (click to see this blogger’s guide).
+So you’re getting a lot of SEO juice as well and networking with an individual that you could easily work with again in the future for another release.

 Make sure it’s the right fit

 As with year-round pitching it’s super important to get to know the blog before pitching a holiday or gift guide angle.